Brothers charged with Whangārei murder on trial in High Court

 The older brother then waved the knife several times at Peihopa's friend, which was what led to the assault with intent to injure charge against him.

-Smith said the knife can be clearly seen in the hands of the brothers, glinting in the CCTV footage.
+Smith said the knife can be clearly seen in the hands of the older brother, glinting in the CCTV footage.

 He said in order for the Crown to prove the charges against the brothers beyond reasonable doubt it had to convince the jury that there was intent from the brothers to either kill the man or that they stabbed him knowing that death or serious injury could occur from their actions - in effect they were reckless.

 Smith said a pathologist's report would confirm that it was the single stab wound to the chest that killed Peihopa.
-He said the evidence would show that the older brother fatally stabbed Peihopa and that the younger brother aided him by passing him the knife and being involved in the altercation.
+He said the evidence would show that the older brother fatally stabbed Peihopa and that the younger brother aided him by being involved in the altercation.

 In his opening address on behalf of the older brother, defence lawyer Steven Lack said his client admitted delivering the stab wound that killed Peihopa.